kowabunga-cloud/kowabunga-cloud.github.io/content/en/docs/customization/cloud-init.md

 One can however cope with such limitation thanks to the [Cloudbase-Init](https://cloudbase.it/cloudbase-init/) project which provide **cloud-init** compatibility and is the "*The Quickest Way of Automating Windows Guest Initialization*".
 It supports Windows 8+ and Windows Server 2012+ OS variants.

-Its usage implies a mcu hmore complex approach than Linux targets as it requires you to first [build up your private custom Windows disk image template](https://www.phillipsj.net/posts/building-a-windows-server-qcow2-image/), extending it with [cloudbase-init.conf](https://github.com/kowabunga-cloud/kowabunga/blob/master/config/cloudbase-init/cloudbase-init.conf) configuration file.
+Its usage implies a much more complex approach than Linux targets as it requires you to first [build up your private custom Windows disk image template](https://www.phillipsj.net/posts/building-a-windows-server-qcow2-image/), extending it with [cloudbase-init.conf](https://github.com/kowabunga-cloud/kowabunga/blob/master/config/cloudbase-init/cloudbase-init.conf) configuration file.

 Once your image has been built, Kowabunga **cloudbase-init** supports all options from the [NoCloud](https://cloudbase-init.readthedocs.io/en/latest/services.html#nocloud-configuration-drive) engine.